French wine industry terminology, with most accents and other characters .. work in progress ..

 arriére goût ou déboire aftertaste with a disagreeable dimension.

 assemblage a blending of various vats of wine, or various varieties.

 – B –

-baguette pruning term related to the Taille de la Marne in use in the Champagne region, where a previous year’s mature cane is left vertical with a small number of buds towards its furthest end from the soil – helps defend against frost damage in the Vallee de la Marne.
+baguette pruning term related to the taille de la Marne method, in use in the Champagne region, where a previous year’s mature cane is left vertical with a small number of buds towards its furthest end from the soil – helps defend, by providing a remedy, against frost damage in the Vallee de la Marne.

 baie de sureau elderberry.

 barrique Bordeaux name for a 225 litre barrel.

 Beaujolais Nouveau wine of the current vintage that can be commercialised until 31 August of the following year.

 Beaujolais Primeur wine of the current year that can be commercialised via the trade until some date in the Spring following that vintage.